wooorm/stmr.c/Readme.md

 Martin Porter’s Stemming algorithm<sup>[1](http://tartarus.org/martin/PorterStemmer/)</sup>.

-In fact, this is just a refactored version of the [initial ANCI C implementation](http://tartarus.org/martin/PorterStemmer/c.txt), with a nice CLI
+In fact, this is just a refactored version of the [initial ANCI C implementation](http://tartarus.org/martin/PorterStemmer/c.txt), with a nice CLI.

 ## Installation